 Now in 2019, Flashed has since upgraded to the official Triax 2015 testing equipment and is able to perform head impact drops at nearly any gym height.
 As gym user visits increase and more people are attracted to our sport, we want to ensure the information and tools are available to make informed choices.

 Once we can understand what impact forces are experienced by the climber using the Accelerometer, the next natural question is durability.
 Performance and Durability go hand in hand and the input factors are related.
 Durability is affected by two main characteristics: density, and compression.
 The more dense (and heavy) the foam is, the longer it will last.
 Additionally, the more stiff it is, the longer it takes to break down.
 Certainly the stiffness also affects the feeling of impact on the climber.

 To understand the specifics of each foam type we needed to evaluate how the impact changes over time with respect to both density and compression.
 The Dynamic Fatigue Tester (DFT), was developed to raise the ASTM E missile up to a set height required to compress the foam 75% (the max compression value before support is compromised and ‘bottoming out’ is experienced).
 An internal Accelerometer measures the drop impact in g-force and is then graphed over 1000 drops to give us a trendline.
 By doing this with various densities and compressions of PU foam we can better understand and compare padding.

 The Multiple Overhead Fall Operator (MOFO) looks at testing a complete padding system, not just individual foam layers like the DFT.
-The MOFO uses single axis CNC controls to performs 1000s of drop at heights up to 18ft or larger.
-Althought the DFT is limited to just the weight of the E missle (around 11lbs), the MOFO is made to have additional weights added to the drop carriaige of up to 70lbs, more closely simulating the dead weight of a falling climber.
+The MOFO uses single-axis CNC controls to performs 1000s of drop at heights up to 18ft or larger.
+Although the DFT is limited to just the weight of the E missle (around 11lbs), the MOFO is made to have additional weights added to the drop carriage of up to 70lbs, more closely simulating the dead weight of a falling climber.